nightlybuilds-net/Xam.Zero/README.md

 Where ViewModel is the type of the ***Viewmodel*** we want to bind to the view and ***Page*** is a reference to the ContentPage

-2. If the page is independent from the Shell, for example after a page push in the navigation stack, just the view model location is requested.
+2. If the page is independent from the Shell, for example after a page push in the navigation stack, you can use markup extension method with just the view model location is requested.
+Or you can use **binding by convention**: if no BindingContext with Markup is defined Xam.Zero will look for a ViewModel that is called like: "PageName"+ViewModel.
+So You can just push a SecondPage and Zero will try to bind with a SecondPageViewModel (nice!)
 ```csharp
 <?xml version="1.0" encoding="utf-8"?>
 <ContentPage xmlns="http://xamarin.com/schemas/2014/forms"